skip to main content

 Track Product

-Obverse Of 1935 George V Crowns
+Portrait Of King George V

-Left facing bare head portrait of King George V by Australian sculptor Sir Edgar Bertram Mackennal, the words 'GEORGIVS V. DG.
+The obverse of these coins features a left-facing bare head portrait of King George V by Australian sculptor Sir Edgar Bertram Mackennal, the words 'GEORGIVS V. DG.
 BRITT: OMN: REX.
 FD.
 IND: IMP:' around the edge.

 1935 George V Crown coins are made of .500 (50%) silver, typical of coins struck in the UK between 1920 and 1946.
-The total weight of the coin is 28.28 grams, and it measures 38.61 millimetres in diameter.
+These coins have a total weight of 28.28 grams and measure 38.61 millimetres in diameter.

 Frequently Asked Questions